-Red & White Currants – Ribes Rubrum
+Red & White Currants (Ribes Rubrum)

 Pruning red & white currants:

-- Cut all side-shoots back to one to three buds from the base, and shorten all branch tips by a quarter, to outward facing buds.
+- Cut all side-shoots back to 1 to 3 buds from the base of longer stem branches.
+Shorten all branch tips by a quarter, to outward facing buds.

 - Fruit develops mainly on older wood, so is not affected by summer pruning.

-For more info about redcurrants – including specifics about pruning – see The Garden, July 2015, pp 80-82.
+For more info about red currants – including specifics about pruning – see The Garden, July 2015, pp 80-82.

 ** We have a redcurrant bush planted in front of the white rambling rose in the back patch beds (which leads towards the rhubarb patch).
 This has been left to grow wild and must be trimmed back and even possibly relocated into a more open, light location to promote better fruiting.